MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 This guide was created to share the process and best practices of managing a cloud to cloud migration project using the Microsoft Mover application.

-Most migrations fall into regular phases as follows.
-Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating, and onboarding your users.
+Most migrations fall into regular phases.
+Proven success factors for migration include planning, assessing and remediating, preparing your destination environment, migrating, and onboarding your users.

 > [!NOTE]